Teódulo Rómulo - prints and biography

 Teódulo Rómulo

-Born in 1943 in San Bartolomé Matlalohcan, Tlaxcala, he began his artistic journey at the National School of Plastic Arts in Mexico City in 1966, where he honed his skills until 1970.
-His education was further enriched by studies at the Atelier 17 in Paris, France, and the Escuela Superior de Bellas Artes "La Carcoba" in Buenos Aires, Argentina, allowing him to develop a diverse artistic perspective influenced by various cultural currents.
+Born in San Bartolomé Matlalohcan, Tlaxcala, in 1943, Rómulo embarked on his artistic training at the National School of Plastic Arts in Mexico City from 1966 to 1970.
+His development was further enriched through international study, including time at the celebrated Atelier 17 in Paris—an epicenter of modern printmaking—and at the Escuela Superior de Bellas Artes “La Cárcoba” in Buenos Aires, Argentina.
+These experiences exposed him to diverse cultural and technical influences, broadening his approach while reinforcing his deep attachment to Mexican traditions.